elastisys/compliantkubernetes/docs/ciso-guide/log-review.md

-# Log Reviews
+# Log Review

-This document highlights the risks that can be mitigated by regularly reviewing logs and makes concrete recommendations on how to review logs.
+This document highlights the risks that can be mitigated by regularly reviewing logs and makes concrete recommendations on how to do log review.

 ## Relevant Regulations